amissine/lnet/test/rc/05/README.md

 Here, I am going to describe one way of doing it in a private cloud.
 Let us first install [Ubuntu 16.04 LTS](http://releases.ubuntu.com/16.04/) on all our boxes.
 One nice thing about it is it runs on both 64-bit and 32-bit computers.
 Can you imagine a distributed app running nicely on a 32-bit computer?
 Imagine.

 The next step is to choose an account name and to create this UNIX account on all our boxes.
 When you install Ubuntu, choose this account name to do it in one step.
+From this point on, let us assume the account name is `ctl`.

 The account setup on a box is completed when the SSH public and private keys are put into the chosen account’s `~/.ssh` directory and the `authorized_keys` file in that directory contains the public key.
 When this is done, there will be no need to type the password during the SSH login from one box to another.
 One way to do it is to manually configure a valid `~/.ssh` directory on one box and then to populate the contents of this directory to all our boxes, something like this: